 Copenhagen’s Winter Culture Calendar

-Beyond the city’s iconic winter exhibitions, there’s another reason to visit Copenhagen’s arts and culture institutions in winter.
+Beyond the city’s winter exhibitions, there’s another reason to visit Copenhagen’s arts and culture institutions in the winter.
 These warm, beautiful and well lit spaces are home to extensive collections, welcoming and well-regarded cafés and restaurants, curated design and book shops, and even indoor gardens.
 For shopping, design, lunch and nature experiences, they’re a one-stop shop.

 These are our picks for the best winter exhibitions to visit this year: